schedjoules/calendar-store-api/README.md

 ```
 curl 'https://api.schedjoules.com/pages/115673' -v -H 'Authorization: Token token="0443a55244bb2b6224fd48e0416f0d9c"'
 ```
 The test API key gives you access to the complete API but the calendar urls will contain dummy data.
-If you like what you see and want full access to the calendar content as well mail us at support@schedjoules.com and we'll provide you with your API key.
+If you like what you see and want full access to the calendar content as well you can send us an email at support@schedjoules.com and we'll provide you with your own dedicated API key.

 ## Making a request
 * All requests start with https://api.schedjoules.com/